 Annual Workforce Report 2025

 Reported 800+ vacancies across nursing, specialist medicine, and allied health.
-Active international nurse recruitment is ongoing from the Philippines and EU countries.
-Primary source for the healthcare and nursing skill ranking.
+Active international nurse recruitment ongoing from Philippines and EU countries.

 Technology and Construction Workforce Survey 2025

 Documented 2,000+ unfilled technology positions and 3,000+ unfilled construction positions.
-Identified data analytics as the second fastest-growing professional category after software development.
-Primary source for tech and construction rankings.
+Data analytics identified as second fastest-growing professional category.

 Workforce Survey 2025

-Found over 60% of tourism businesses report staff shortages affecting service delivery, against a backdrop of 2.2+ million visitor arrivals in 2024.
-Primary source for the tourism and hospitality management skill ranking.
+Found over 60% of tourism businesses report staff shortages affecting service delivery, against 2.2+ million visitor arrivals in 2024.

 SA: Samtök atvinnulífsins (Confederation of Icelandic Employers)